Policy infrastructure for autonomous execution

 • Multi-policy specialization

-IEL operates above wallets as an execution membrane.
+Intent Layer operates above wallets as an authority boundary.

 Constraint system (Merkle + policy headers)